bmarini/knife-inspect/README.md

 ## Summary

-`health_inspector` is a knife plugin that inspects your chef repo as it compares to what is on your chef server.
+`knife-inspect` is a knife plugin that inspects your chef repo as it compares to what is on your chef server.
 You can inspect your entire repo, or individual components.